wizeline/qa-training-challenges/Appium + Python + Behave/README.md

 # QA Mobile Automation

-In this repo, you will find various mobile challenges that you can use to gain more knowledge about mobile automation.

 ## Introduction

 This challenge is aimed to anyone that wants to begin with Mobile Automation using Appium, Python and Behave (BDD).